mwpb/java-prettier-formatter/README.md

 For one time use:-

 * Open the Command Palette (ctrl+shift+p).
-* Select 'Format Document With...'.
+* Select 'Format Document With...' or 'Format Document' if this formatter is the only Java formatter installed.
 * Select 'Java prettier formatter'.

 To set as default formatter for Java files:-